mohamadi7613/mycheat/tools/ansible.md

         - name: List open ports                               # command module does not support (|,>, >>) and shell variables
           shell: netstat -tuln | grep LISTEN                # shell is for runing inline shell commands directly in the playbook
+          become: true                                         # Only this task will run as root

         - name: Execute a script
           script: myscript.sh                # script module is for uploading and executing a local script file on the target